Azzoz-189/AWS_Udacity_ML_Kaggle_Project/project/README.md

 # Predict Bike Sharing Demand with AutoGluon

-## Introduction to AWS Machine Learning Final Project
+## AWS Machine Learning Engineer Nanodegree

 ## Overview
 In this project, students will apply the knowledge and methods they learned in the Introduction to Machine Learning course to compete in a Kaggle competition using the AutoGluon library.